solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 2: Performance without PgBouncer

 1. Switch to the Azure Portal
-2. Browse to the `PREFIX-pg-flex-eastus-16.postgres.database.azure.com` instance
+2. Browse to the `PREFIX-pg-flex-REGION-16.postgres.database.azure.com` instance
 3. Under **Monitoring** select **Metrics**
-4. For the **Metric**, under the **TRAFFIC** category, select **Active client connections**
+4. For the **Metric**, under the **TRAFFIC** category, select **Active connections**
 5. Select **Add metric**
 6. Under the **PGBOUNCER** category, select **Active client connections**
 7. In the top right, select the time to be **Last 30 minutes** then select **Apply**
 8. Switch to a command prompt
-9. Run the following commands to execute a `pgbench` test directly against the database server, when prompted enter the password.
-Notice the use of the `-c` parameter that will create 1000 different connections, be sure to replace `PREFIX` with your lab information:
+9. Run the following commands to execute a `pgbench` test directly against the database server, when prompted enter the password `Seattle123Seattle123`.
+Notice the use of the `-c` parameter that will create 100 different connections, be sure to replace `PREFIX` with your lab information:

     ```sql
-    pgbench -c 100 -T 120 -h PREFIX-pg-flex-eastus-16.postgres.database.azure.com -p 5432 -U s2admin -d airbnb
+    pgbench -c 100 -T 120 -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -p 5432 -U s2admin -d airbnb
     ```

-10. Switch back to the Metrics window, after a minute, you should see the active connections increase.
+10. Switch back to the Metrics window, after a minute, you should see the `active connections` increase.
 11. Stop the test or wait for it to finish.

 ### Task 3: Performance with PgBouncer

 1. Switch back to the command prompt.
-2. Run the following commands to execute a `pgbench` test against the PgBouncer instance, when prompted enter the password.
-Notice the change of the port to the PgBouncer port of `6432`, be sure to replace `PREFIX` with your lab information:
+2. Run the following commands to execute a `pgbench` test against the PgBouncer instance, when prompted enter the password `Seattle123Seattle123`.
+Notice the change of the port to the PgBouncer port of `6432`, be sure to replace `PREFIX` and `REGION` with your lab information:

     ```sql
-    pgbench -c 100 -T 120 -h PREFIX-pg-flex-eastus-16.postgres.database.azure.com -p 5432 -U s2admin -d airbnb
+    pgbench -c 100 -T 120 -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -p 5432 -U s2admin -d airbnb
     ```

 3. Switch back to the metrics window.
-After a minute, you should see that the server active connections will max out and the PgBouncer active client connections will increase to handle the load on behalf of the server.
+After a minute, you should see that the server `active connections` will max out and the PgBouncer `active client connections` will increase to handle the load on behalf of the server.

 ## Exercise 6: Other Features (Optional)